The Return of a Privacy Pioneer

 Zcash (ZEC) has always stood out as the coin that made privacy not only possible but practical in blockchain technology.
 In a world increasingly dominated by surveillance, data harvesting, and traceable transactions, Zcash represents something rare — a way to regain financial anonymity without abandoning transparency entirely.

-As of October 31, 2025, ZEC trades at $360.49, a staggering rise of 50.97% in the past 7 days and over 432% in the last month, according to Changelly data.
-The cryptocurrency boasts a market capitalization of $5.87 billion and a circulating supply of 16.28 million ZEC.
-With a Fear & Greed Index score of 34 (Fear) and neutral-bullish market sentiment (71% bullish), Zcash is clearly back on traders’ radars.
+As of December 9, 2025, ZEC trades at $415.92, reflecting mixed recent performance with a decline of approximately 7.8% in the past 7 days but showing resilience with an increase of over 15% in the last 24 hours, according to CoinMarketCap data.
+The cryptocurrency boasts a market capitalization of $6.67 billion and a circulating supply of 16.43 million ZEC.
+With a Fear & Greed Index score of 20 (Extreme Fear) and cautiously neutral market sentiment, Zcash has experienced significant volatility following its explosive rise earlier this year from below $50 to a peak of $742.

 But beyond price movement, Zcash is once again proving its relevance through robust upgrades and real-world use cases.
-2025 marked major technical milestones for the project, including Tachyon, Zashi CrossPay, and Zcashd 6.3.0 — each enhancing privacy, interoperability, and network reliability.
-The blockchain now sees roughly 27.5% of all circulating ZEC locked in shielded (private) addresses, a powerful indicator that user trust in private transactions is climbing fast.
+2025 has marked major technical milestones for the project, including NU6.1 activation, Ztarknet L2 rollup development, and the transition from zcashd to Zebra node infrastructure — each enhancing privacy, scalability, interoperability, and network reliability.
+The blockchain now sees over 30% of all circulating ZEC (over 4.9 million ZEC) locked in shielded (private) addresses, hitting an all-time high and representing a powerful indicator that user trust in private transactions is climbing fast as adoption surges in response to growing financial surveillance concerns.

 What Is Zcash (ZEC)?